'Oppenheimer' dominates Golden Globes, 'Poor Things' upsets 'Barbie' in comedy

-Christopher Nolan's American epic "Oppenheimer" dominated the 81st Golden Globes, winning best drama, while Yorgos Lanthimos' "Poor Things" pulled off an upset victor over "Barbie" to triumph in the best comedy or musical category.
+Christopher Nolan's blockbuster biopic "Oppenheimer" dominated the 81st Golden Globes, winning five awards including best drama, while Yorgos Lanthimos' Frankenstein riff "Poor Things" pulled off an upset victor over "Barbie" to triumph in the best comedy or musical category.

 If awards season has been building toward a second match-up of Barbenheimer, this round went to "Oppenheimer."
-It also won best director for Nolan, best drama actor for Cillian Murphy, best supporting actor for Robert Downey Jr. and for Ludwig Göransson's score.
+The film also won best director for Nolan, best drama actor for Cillian Murphy, best supporting actor for Robert Downey Jr. and for Ludwig Göransson's score.

-“Golden Globes journalists, thank you for changing your game, therefore changing your name,” said Downey.
+“I don't think it was a no-brainer by any stretch of the imagination to make a three-hour talky movie — R-rated by the way — about one of the darkest developments in our history," said producer Emma Thomas accepting the night’s final award and thanking Universal chief Donna Langley.

 Lily Gladstone won best actress in a dramatic film for Martin Scorsese's "Killers of the Flower Moon."
 Gladstone, who began her speech speaking the language of her native tribe, Blackfeet Nation, is the first Indigenous winner in the category.